 Japanese Rice (Short-Grain Rice)

-Note: I don’t recommend using long-grain rice as a substitute because the texture is different.
-Additionally, sticky rice (glutinous rice or mochi rice) has a stickier texture and is typically used for making mochi, so it’s not suitable as a substitute either.
+Note: I wouldn't recommend using long-grain rice as a substitute because the texture is just too different.
+Also, sticky rice (or mochi rice) is way too sticky and is usually reserved for making mochi, so it’s not the best replacement either.

 Potato Starch